Sunset Gower Studios: History

 Without the guidance of the Cohn Brothers, Columbia Pictures Corporation was not the profit-making company it once was.
-Between 1970 and 1972, Columbia moved from the 14 acre lot, and joined forces with Warner Bros. in Burbank, then subsequently later moved to the Sony Pictures Studios (formally MGM and Lorimar Studio) in Culver City.
+Between 1970 and 1972, Columbia moved from the 14 acre lot and joined forces with Warner Bros. in Burbank to what would later be called The Burbank Studios, then subsequently later moved to the Sony Pictures Studios (formerly MGM and Lorimar Studio) in Culver City.
 Its "back lot" on Hollywood Way in Burbank, where the Columbia westerns were made, became the property of Warner Bros.

-Columbia Pictures Corporation, renamed "Columbia Pictures Industries, Inc." after merging with its television subsidiary Screen Gems (now Sony Pictures Television) in 1968, became a film entity without real estate.
+Columbia Pictures Corporation, renamed "Columbia Pictures Industries, Inc." after merging with its television subsidiary Screen Gems (now Sony Pictures Television) in 1968, Columbia Pictures Industries relocated to the above mentioned Warner Brother-The Burbank Studios.
 A large list of successful films were produced during this time, and in 1982, Columbia Pictures Industries, Inc. was sold to The Coca-Cola Company for $750 million.

-The lot, in the meantime, sat fallow.
-In 1977, the property was purchased by the Pick Vanoff Company for $6.2 million.
+Despite the merger, the Sunset and Gower studios provided the soundstages for popular television shows like Bewitched and I Dream of Jeannie.
+In 1976, the property was purchased by the Pick Vanoff Company for $6.2 million.
 The name was changed to "Sunset Gower Studios" and the lot became a rental facility for independent film companies.
-It was also used in the seventies as a music rehearsal facility catering to musicians such as Elton John, Fleetwood Mac, The Eagles, Led Zeppelin, Ringo Starr, Frank Zappa, and Olivia Newton-John.
-For a time stages 12 and 14 became indoor tennis courts.
+It was also used in the seventies as a music rehearsal facility called Pirate Sound Studios, catering to musicians such as Elton John, Fleetwood Mac, Eagles, Led Zeppelin, Ringo Starr, Frank Zappa, and Olivia Newton-John.
+For a time, stages 12 and 14 became indoor tennis courts.

 In November 2004, Sunset Gower Studios was purchased by GI Partners for an estimated $105 million, and in 2006 began construction on a six-story building for Technicolor SA.

 In August 2007, Sunset Gower Studios was bought by Hudson Capital.
 The Technicolor building opened its doors in 2008.
 Since 2007, the studio has been undergoing both interior and exterior improvements on the lot.
 Sunset Gower Studios is now working closely with its sister company Sunset Bronson Studios, located just a couple of blocks east on the site of the original Warner Bros. lot (1923–37), formerly owned by Tribune Broadcasting, and Sunset Las Palmas Studios, formerly the Hollywood Center Studios until 2017.